Skip to main content

 read_database_columns

-Retrieve schema metadata for an AFFiNE database block, including column definitions, select options, and view mappings, even for empty databases.
+Retrieve schema metadata from an AFFiNE database block, including column definitions, select options, and view mappings.
+Ideal for inspecting database structure before adding rows.

 Instructions